UWIT-IAM/oidc-rp-nodejs/README.md

 1. Create the secret in AWS, replace `[secret name]` with something like `test-lambda-oidc`.

        aws secretsmanager create-secret --name [your name] --secret-string file://secrets.json

 1. You can later update the secret if you make mistakes using the ARN or the value used in `[your name]`.
 When changing secrets you will have to re-deploy your lambda so that invocations do a cold start and use the new values.

        aws secretsmanager update-secret --secret-id [your name] --secret-string file://secrets.json

-1. Copy `env-example.yml` to `env.yml` and enter a value for `SECRETS_ARN` that is given to you from the aws `create-secret` command used above.
-Ideally our CI tooling is providing this to the deployment on a per environment basis.
+1. Copy `env-example.yml` to `env.yml` and enter the value for `SECRETS_ARN` that was given to you from the aws `create-secret` command.
+Ideally your CI tooling is providing this to the deployment on a per environment basis.
 Also set `NAME` to be the name of your project, this name will be used for Lambda, API Gateway and S3 buckets.

-Also

 1. Deploy

        sls deploy

 1. Iterate on just this function (faster deploy)

        sls deploy function -f app

 1. Make sure your `.gitignore` is similar to prevent `env.yml` and `secrets.json` from being committed.